caseylmanus/caseylmanus.github.io/_posts/2014-12-12-Angular-Notes.md

 </site-shell>
 {% endhighlight %}

-Diving In Head First
+Finally the AH-HA moment
 ----
 So I started with the AngularJS documentation, and I reviewed mutiple tutorials and videos.
 I still just didn't get it.
 I finally found a [course](http://campus.codeschool.com/courses/shaping-up-with-angular-js) at CodeSchool that really got me started.
 I highly recommend you to take this course, it should only take a couple of hours.
 I also found a great
 [blog post](http://teropa.info/blog/2014/10/24/how-ive-improved-my-angular-apps-by-banning-ng-controller.html) that discusses eliminating ng-controller from your app, this really clicked for me and got me where I wanted to go.

-AngularJS AH-HA Moment
+The Concepts
 -----
 AngularJS is **BIG**.
 There are a lot of concepts that slap you in the face when you are first looking into it.
 The **reality** though, is that there aren't that many you really should care about.
 You can build an app that is well structured and elegant with just a few of them: